Doctor Strange's Book of Names

 Trinity of Ashes, The

-A triad of powerful extradimensional beings: Griefsavor, Ygmlosvorraich, and Mother-of-Pain.
-The primary enemies (roles of opposing forces were assigned) of The Vishanti in the War of the Seven Spheres [DSSS #48].
+The primary opponents/enemies (roles of opposing forces were assigned; it's possible they are not "evil", but their names are grim) of The Vishanti and Doctor Strange in the War of the Seven Spheres [DSSS #48].

 Umar

 A primary villainess of Dr. Strange.
 An extremely powerful and magickal Faltinian.
 Sister of Dormammu, mother of Clea.
-Last known status: Umar apparently now is/has all the power of Eternity [Defenders V3 #5].

 Urthona

 A powerful alien sorcerer who has competed with Doctor Strange for the mantle of Sorcerer Supreme.
-From the planet Gevaltu [DSSS #57] with manganese sands.

 Valtorr